edking4967/monk-vs-ninjas/README.md

 ### How do I get set up? ###

-MVN is a standard Android project with no dependencies.
+MVN is a standard Android project with no external dependencies.
 Go wild!

 ### Contribution guidelines ###